 There are many different types of houses for sale in Gainesville.
 If a few acres of solitude is your desire, you’ll find farms for sale in Gainesville.
 You’ll also find waterfront homes for sale and Gainesville homes for sale with a pool.
 If you’re looking forward to brand-new appliances and the smell of fresh paint, new construction in Gainesville, FL is worth checking out.
+There are also many great healthcare options in Gainesville.
 Everything you need to know for a successful move can be found in our Showcase Properties’ Gainesville Moving Guide.

 Browse the latest homes to hit the market in Gainesville –

 High Springs is a quintessential small-town boasting a walkable main street filled with cafes and shops.
 Just 20 miles northwest of Gainesville, High Springs’ residential population is around 6,300.
 With access to Poe Springs, Gilchrist Blue Springs, and Ginnie Springs, High Springs is known as the “Gateway to the Springs”.
 Perfect for water lovers, High Springs is also situated near the Santa Fe River.